By: Jennifer Schmidt

 The machine and process are new to Royal Die.
 Operator adoption is relatively painless.
 The biggest challenge is for the team to keep up with the machine.

-Did DURR conduct part washing tests at their Filderstadt Technical Center prior to RDS purchasing the machine?
+Did DURR conduct part washing tests at their Filderstadt Technical Center prior to RPS purchasing the machine?

 Durr tested parts in the US and Germany to help us begin to understand the wash process and cycle times.
 They used the same KYZEN modified alcohol solvent that we use today.